avinassh/blag/content/posts/64-bit-hash.md

 ## Lessons

 1. Use XXH3 and truncate, it is fine most of the time™️
+1. Always measure and use what's suitable for your needs
 1. Listen to your frens
-1. Always measure and use what's suitable for your needs

 ---

 <small>1.
-All the measurements done on my M4 Macbook Pro, they took awful lot of time for quality test</small>
+All the measurements done on my M4 Macbook Pro. </small>
+<small>1.
+The truncation throuhput code is here and hashevals code is here.</small>